 “We’re very pleased with the decision,” Parker told the outlet.
 “The difference between Facebook and other businesses is that the company is on actual notice of a user’s age, but treats children the same as adult users when it comes to taking their money.”

 According to the judge, while the people can’t pursue refunds as a group — since their situations would vary on a case-by-case basis — they can seek individual refunds.
-The lawsuit, originally brought forth in April of 2012, said Facebook allowed children to use their parents’ credit and debit cards to purchase Facebook Credit, the social network’s now-defunct virtual currency.
-The lawsuit also said Facebook violated California law by not allowing refunds, thanks to its “all sales are final” policy.
+The lawsuit, originally brought forth in April of 2012, said Facebook allowed children to use their parents’ credit and debit cards to purchase

 The lawsuit was brought forth by two children and their parents.
 One child was allowed to spend $20 on Ninja Saga using his mother’s credit card, but was later charged several hundred dollars for purchases with “virtual, in-game currency.”
 The other child used his parents’ debit card without permission, spending $1,059.

 Facebook believes the lawsuit lacks any merit, and said the plaintiffs’ claims were very disparate.
-With the lawsuit now moving forward, Facebook said it will defend itself vigorously.
+With the lawsuit now moving forward,

 Judge Freeman said California law protects parents and their children in instances where children “occasionally use their lack of judgment” when purchasing things they shouldn’t have bought in the first place.